 Thompson JR, Gerald PF, Willoughby ML, Armstrong BK: Maternal folate supplementation in pregnancy and protection against acute lymphoblastic leukaemia in childhood: a case–control study.
 Lancet.
 2001, 358 (9297): 1935-1940.
 10.1016/S0140-6736(01)06959-8.

 The pre-publication history for this paper can be accessed here:http://www.biomedcentral.com/1471-2350/13/77/prepub

 The authors declare that they have no competing interests.

 HGW drafted the manuscript and performed data analysis.
 JLW edited the manuscript.
 HGW, JLW and LXZ participated in data collection.
 XCL and WJM conceived of the study and participated in designing the manuscript.
 All authors participated in revising the manuscript.
 All authors have read and approved the final manuscript.

 Electronic supplementary material

-Additional file 5: Sensitive analysis to assess the influence of a single study in the meta-analysis on MTHFR C677T polymorphism and the risk of ALL.
+Additional file 5: Figure S2.
+Sensitive analysis to assess the influence of a single study in the meta-analysis on MTHFR C677T polymorphism and the risk of ALL.
 Allele contrast was used in sensitive analysis.
 N, non-Caucasians, admixture of Amerindians, Europeans and Africans; W, mainly Brazilians of Caucasian descent.
 (TIFF 2 MB)

-Additional file 6: Sensitive analysis to assess the influence of a single study in the meta-analysis on MTHFR A1298C polymorphism and the risk of ALL.
+Additional file 6: Figure S3.
+Sensitive analysis to assess the influence of a single study in the meta-analysis on MTHFR A1298C polymorphism and the risk of ALL.
 Allele contrast was used in sensitive analysis.
 C, Chinese; M, Malays; N, non-Caucasians, admixture of Amerindians, Europeans and Africans; W, mainly Brazilians of Caucasian descent.
 (TIFF 2 MB)

 About this article